rovermask/BlogManagement/README.md

 # 📝 Blog Management App

 A desktop application developed using Python and Tkinter that allows users to manage their personal blogs with ease.
-This project was created as part of a Python certification program by Microsoft.

 ---